What have you learned so far?

 a) Forensic archaeology and anthropology are not simply a series of scientific methods.
 The context of the bodies is crucial to interpretation and analysis, and each context presents a unique set of challenges.

-b) Forensic work takes place within complex political situations and there can be external pressure which tries to constrain activities.
+b) Forensic work takes place within complex political situations and there can be external pressure which constrain activities.
 However, forensic archaeologists and anthropologists need to work impartially and collaboratively, and engage with the latest research and technical developments.

-We have discussed:
+This week we have discussed:

 The challenges associated with burned bodies and commingled graves.